mayhem/acousticbrainz-server/CONTRIBUTING.md

 #### The basic workflow:

  * You can assign yourself to a ticket if you wish to start working on it.
-Set it's status to "in progress" when you begin.
+ * Set the ticket status to "in progress" when you begin.
+ * Follow the above section "Git workflow" to create a pull request for your changes.
  * The project maintainer will change a ticket status to "resolved" when the related pull request is merged.